Jay Taylor (West Virginia politician)

-Jay Taylor is an American politician who has served as a member of the West Virginia Senate from the 14th district since the 2022 West Virginia Senate election.
+John R. "Jay" Taylor (born January 29, 1973) is an American politician who has served as a member of the West Virginia Senate from the 14th district since the 2022 West Virginia Senate election.

 Taylor has experience in grassroots advocacy.

+Taylor was selected as president pro tempore of the West Virginia Senate in 2026, following the resignation of senator Donna Boley.